aecollier/portfolio/README.md

 ![image](https://user-images.githubusercontent.com/63130693/117375435-d1476d00-ae83-11eb-9c4c-916c8034225f.png)

 This was a feature project from learning D3.js, an open-source data viz tool.
-I like that it shows my learning process, even though it's a different language.
+I like that it shows my exploration process, even though it's a different language.
 Interact with it [here](https://observablehq.com/@aecollier/sqrrules), and a number of other interactive visualizations about squirrels in Central Park!